 Hedgehogs do have fur.
 In fact, their spines or quills have actually evolved from fur to become hard and sharp.

-They still have normal soft fur in the more vulnerable places underneath their bodies which means that when they roll up in defense their spines/quills do not actually stick in them.
+They still have normal soft fur in the more vulnerable places underneath their bodies, so when they roll up in defense, their spines/quills do not actually stick in them.

-Fur grows around their legs, abdomen and also their faces which helps to keep their skin warm during the winter months.
+Fur grows around their legs, abdomen and faces which helps keep their skin warm during the winter months.

 Do hedgehogs have periods?